Financial-Times/o-comment-count/README.md

 ```

- * `data-o-comments-config-articleId` a unique id for your content, ideally a UUID for FT content
+ * `data-o-comments-config-article-id` a unique id for your content, ideally a UUID for FT content
  * `data-o-comments-auto-init="false"` a module which has this attribute with a `false` value will not be initialized on the `o.DOMContentLoaded` event.
 This allows you to defer component initialisation.
  * `data-o-comments-config-{key}` for any other configuration. `{key}` has the following rule: `--` means new object level, `-` means camel case.
 Example: `data-o-comments-config--data-format--absolute="value"` is transformed to: ```{"livefyre": {"dataFormat": {"absolute": "value"}}}```